 The project site is not within the boundary of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan.
 The General Plan Background Technical Report identifies two sensitive vegetation communities.
-These vegetation communities, the Southern Sycamore Alder Woodland and Mojave Riparian Forest communities, exist within Tapestry Specific Plan and vicinity (23).
-The project site is located approximately six miles to the north within a developed portion of the City.
-Consequently, approval of the conditional use permit and General Plan Amendment will not have an impact upon biological resources, subject to the enclosed mitigation measures.
+The Southern Sycamore Alder Woodland and Mojave Riparian Forest vegetation communities exist within the Rancho Las Flores Specific Plan and vicinity (24).
+Consequently, approval of the proposed development will not have an impact upon biological resources, subject to the enclosed mitigation measures.

 V. CULTURAL RESOURCES.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in Section 15064.5 (24 & 26)? Х b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5 (24 & 26)? Х c) Directly or indirectly destroy a unique paleontological resource or site or unique geological feature (24) ? Х d) Disturb any human remains, including those interred outside of formal cemeteries (27)? Х
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in Section 15064.5 (24, 26 & 79)? Х b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5 (24, 26 & 79)?
+X c) Directly or indirectly destroy a unique paleontological resource or site or unique geological feature (24 & 79)? Х d) Disturb any human remains, including those interred outside of formal cemeteries (27)? Х

 Based upon a site visit and review of the aerial photos (1), there is no evidence that historic resources exist within the project site.
 In addition, the site is not on the list of previously recorded cultural resources (25).
 This list, which was compiled as part of the 2010 General Plan Update; was created from the inventory of the National Register of Historic Properties, the California Historic Landmarks list, the California Points of Historic Interest list, and the California State Resources Inventory for San Bernardino County.
-Paleontological resources are not expected to exist on the project site inasmuch as the Cultural Resources Sensitivity Map indicates that the site has a low sensitivity potential for containing cultural resources (26).
-Since this project is not exempt from the California Environmental Quality Act (CEQA), and the proposed General Plan Amendment requires that Native American tribes be contacted as per SB18 and AB52, the City sent a letter dated September 19, 2016 giving all interested tribes the opportunity to consult pursuant to Section 21080.3.1 of the California Public Resources Code (AB 52) (28).
-The City will also notify the tribes in writing of the Planning Commission and City Council meeting dates.
+The Cultural Resources Sensitivity Map indicates that the site has a high sensitivity potential for containing cultural resources (26).

+Since this project requires approval of a General Plan Amendment and is not exempt from the California Environmental Quality Act (CEQA), the City sent a letter dated March 6, 2018 giving all interested Native American tribes the opportunity to consult pursuant to the California Public Resources Code (AB 52 and SB-18).
+The City will also notify the tribes in writing of the Planning Commission and

+City Council meeting dates.
 As of the date of preparation of this document, staff has not received a consultation request.
-In the event that human remains are discovered during grading activities, grading shall cease until the County Coroner has made the necessary findings in accordance with the California Environmental Quality Act (CEQA) (27).
-Should the Coroner determine that the remains are Native American, the Native American Heritage Commission (NAHC) shall be contacted and the remains shall be handled in accordance with Public Resources Code Section 5097.98.
-Consequently, this project is not expected to have an impact upon cultural resources.
+However staff did receive comments from the San Manuel Band of Mission Indians requesting mitigation measures in the event that Native American cultural resources are discovered during project activities, all work in the immediate vicinity of the find (within a 100-foot buffer) shall cease and a qualified archaeologist meeting Secretary of Interior standards shall be hired to assess the find.
+These mitigation measures are listed on page 25.